-The most common reason for a "Financial Services Hold" on an account is missing financial aid paperwork.
+The most common reason for the hold is missing financial aid paperwork.
+Other reasons could include:

-Williams & Fudge is a collection agency that aids Wake Tech in the recovery of education-related receivable.
-If a student's account is more than 90 days past due it will be forwarded to Williams & Fudge for collection.
+Williams & Fudge is a collection agency that aids Wake Tech in the recovery of education-related fees.
+If a student's account is more than 90 days past due, it will be forwarded to Williams & Fudge for collection.

-Once an account has been placed with the Debt Setoff Program, it will remain with the NC Department of Revenue until the debt has been paid in full or no longer meets the requirements.
+Once an account has been placed with the Debt Setoff Program, it will remain with the Department of Revenue until the debt has been paid in full or no longer meets the requirements.